 The most popular island for tourism, Maui also boasts some of the best shore diving in Hawaii.
 Maui’s more than 30 beaches and bays are snorkeling hot spots, and some of these are excellent for shore diving in Maui.
 Mala (aka “Mala Wharf” or “Mala Pier”) is a pier that was destroyed by a hurricane in 1992.
 It has since become a habitat for stunning corals and a variety of marine life and is an exceptional dive site for both day and night dives.
 Expect turtles, frogfish, nudibranchs, and possible reef shark and barracuda sightings.

-Kona, aka “The Big Island”, is well-known for its famous manta night dives, but it also hosts several excellent shore dive sites on the west side of the island.
-Shore diving on Kona is best during June to November, and it’s best to avoid some dive sites altogether during winter months due to swell.
+Kona, aka “The Big Island,” is well-known for its famous manta night dives, but it also hosts several excellent shore dive sites on the west side of the island.
+Shore diving on Kona is best from June to November, and it’s best to avoid some dive sites altogether during winter months due to swell.
 Visit Puako dive site for interesting volcanic formations, coral reefs, and a variety of fish.
 Kawaihae dive site is home to a huge variety of nudibranchs and will satisfy any macro photographer!

 Shore diving is a year-round activity in Hawaii, but these small Pacific Islands can be affected by adverse conditions with high winds and swells that could cancel a day or two of diving.
 The diving infrastructure is good, with some easy entries from boat ramps and beaches.
 Many entry points are rocky and require some physicality (and dive boots!) to enter safely.